Many Minnesota churches remain wary of reopening

 Churches may present special kinds of risks.

-The virus that causes COVID-19 can travel about six feet through the air on droplets of breath.
-It’s not clear whether speaking or singing forcefully could increase how far viral droplets travel.
+The virus that causes COVID-19 can travel about 6 feet through the air on droplets of breath.
+It's not clear whether speaking or singing forcefully could increase how far viral droplets travel.

-Faith itself may place of worship different from stores or restaurants, said Rabbi Aaron Weininger, who co-chairs the Minnesota Rabbinical Association.
+Faith itself may make places of worship different from stores or restaurants, said Rabbi Aaron Weininger, who co-chairs the Minnesota Rabbinical Association.

-“People may experience the opening of houses of worship differently than stores or restaurants,” Weininger said in response to email questions.
-“They may sense, with doors open, God is calling on them to show up.
-That unique sense of religious obligation may reach especially vulnerable populations.”
+"People may experience the opening of houses of worship differently than stores or restaurants," he said.
+"They may sense, with doors open, God is calling on them to show up.
+That unique sense of religious obligation may reach especially vulnerable populations."